SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/index.md

 ## Own open requests

-Shows requests that belong to you and which have the **Open** status.
+Shows requests that belong to you and that have the **Open** status.
 In other words, this list contains the requests you are responsible for dealing with.

 ## Unassigned requests

 Lists requests that no-one has been assigned responsibility for.
-If you want to [take responsibility for one of the requests][2], it is important you do so by clicking **Accept request**.
-Otherwise there is a risk of others answering the request at the same time.
+If you want to [take responsibility for one of the requests][2], it is important you click **Accept request**.
+Otherwise, someone else might answer the request at the same time.

 ## What would you like to do now?